 The KAZ City & Guilds Assured online program is licensed for one year and is ‘on-demand’ (i.e. the learner can access the course online at any time and progress through the course at their own pace).

-Typically, the program takes just 90 minutes to teach the A-Z keys and approximately 4 hours to cover the whole keyboard - all of which can be divided and learnt in short modules.
+Typically, the program takes just 90 minutes to teach the A-Z keys and approximately 4 hours to cover the whole keyboard - all of which can be divided and learned in short modules.

 After completing the first four modules, learners should undertake daily practise on the fifth module - KAZ SpeedBuilder, in order to develop speed and accuracy and aim to consistently attain 35 words/minute and 80% accuracy (‘City & Guilds’ pass mark).
 How long this will take will vary depending on how much time individual learners dedicate to daily practise.
 Where possible, we recommend an hour’s practise over the course of the day, over a period of a few weeks, unless the learner is already proficient.

-The inclusive and multi-sensory program teaches typing skills whilst minimising disturbances related to visual stress, by means of a unique 'preference screen', developed with advice and guidance from the Dyslexia Research Trust.
-This opening screen offers the learner a choice of preferences.
+Incorporating a multi-sensory approach throughout, the edition teaches typing skills whilst minimising visual disturbances by means of a unique 'preference screen', offering a choice of preferences.

-Choice of 2 specific DRT research based background/filter colours - for steadying letter movement and blurring (the program has been specially adapted to replicate as best possible the effect of these coloured filters).
+Choice of two specific DRT research based background/filter colours - to stabilise letter movement and reduce blurring

-Choice of font size – for optimum visibility comfort and to minimize fusing and crowding of letters.
+Choice of font size – for optimum visibility comfort and to minimise fusing and crowding of letters

-Choice of Keyboard – for optimum visibility comfort.
+Choice of online keyboard – for optimum visibility comfort

 Once the learner has selected their preferences and can read the sample text comfortably, their options are 'Saved' and applied throughout the course, tailor making it to each individual for maximum visibility comfort.